Endovenous thermal ablation for treating varicose veins

 Risks include:

-• discomfort – there may be some discomfort in the treated vein for a period of time after the procedure, particularly early in the healing process.
+There may be some discomfort in the treated vein for a period of time after the procedure, particularly early in the healing process.
 The average pain relief needed after ablation is paracetamol for a few days, although this does vary quite a lot from person to person.

-• phlebitis – some of the varicose veins common off the treated saphenous vein may become lumpy and tender in the days after the procedure.
+Some of the varicose veins common off the treated saphenous vein may become lumpy and tender in the days after the procedure.
 This is rarely serious and the discomfort usually improves within days, although the lumpiness can take weeks to fully resolve.

-• recurrence – over time new varicose veins may develop if previously normal veins start to become damaged.
+Over time new varicose veins may develop if previously normal veins start to become damaged.
 This is relatively common as people with varicose veins often have a tendency to develop them in the first place.
 If new varicose veins develop, then they can usually be treated if desired.

-• DVT – this is an extremely rare, but one of the more potentially serious complications of vein treatment (it is also a risk of untreated varicose veins!).
+This is an extremely rare, but one of the more potentially serious complications of vein treatment (it is also a risk of untreated varicose veins!).
 Sunshine Coast Vascular patients are provided with a list of precautions to follow before and after treatment sessions to minimise the chances of this occuring.
 This includes regular walking and avoiding long-haul flights close to treatments.
 The use of compression stockings during treatment is very important to help minimise the risk of DVT.

 Am I suitable for Endovenous Thermal Ablation?